gazebosim/gz-sim/tutorials/battery.md

 ./keyboard ../keyboard.sdf
 ```

+One vehicle can be moved using arrow keys and the other using WASD keys.
 See more about the usage of the keyboard plugin in `examples/standalone/keyboard/README.md`.

 ## Known Issues